-This sequence of oil-water displacements can only occur if the tube behaves as oilwet during waterflooding and as water-wet during oil invasion.
+This sequence of oil-water displacements can only occur if the tube behaves as oil-wet during waterflooding and as water-wet during oil invasion.
 Similar configuration changes may occur during the gas-water displacements if Eq.
 (9) is satisfied for both the gas-water and the oil-water contact angles, i.e., when the tube behaves as strongly oil-wet during waterflooding and as water-wet during gas invasion.
 Notice from Table 1 that the configurations F, G, K, L and Q can only occur if the wetting sequence of the three phases changes with the direction of the displacement.
-We allow for such capillary behavior since measurements indicate that contact angle hysteresis may be large if wettability alteration has occured (Yang et al., 1999).
-Furthermore, this effect may be more common when irregular geometries with different corner half angles $\alpha$ are assumed, since the contact angle hysteresis required to satisfy Eq.
-(9) are smaller in narrow corners.
+We allow for such capillary behavior since measurements indicate that contact angle hysteresis may be large if wettability alteration has occurred (Yang et al., 1999).
+Furthermore, this effect may be more common when irregular geometries with different corner half angles α are assumed, since the contact angle hysteresis required to satisfy Eq.
+(9) is smaller in narrow corners.

 By assumption (iii), we do not allow for invasion of gas-water interfaces onto the water-wet surface where oil has never been, since we believe that the most realistic cases of three-phase flow in reservoirs can be studied without including this feature in the model.
 Nevertheless, such displacements could be accounted for by specifying gas-water and gas-oil contact angles on the water-wet surface as well, although this would increase the number of configurations.
-Assumption (iii) implies that any gas-water AMs located at position $b{pd}$ are hinging with contact angles varying with $P{cgw}$ .
-Oil-water AMs located at this position are allowed to move on to the water-wet surface when the hinging contact angle has reached $\theta{pd}$ .
-This happens when
+Assumption (iii) implies that any gas-water AMs located at position b{pd} are hinging with contact angles varying with P{cgw} .
+Oil-water AMs located at this position are allowed to move on to the water-wet surface when the hinging contact angle has reached θ{pd} .
+This happens when $P{cow}=P{cow}^{max}$, and a further increase of P{cow} causes the length of the water-wet surface, b{pd} , to decrease additionally.